 How to Make a Contemporary Garden

-Once it comes time to selecting patio furniture, rely on neutral tones and straight but gently rounded borders.
+Once it comes time to select patio furniture, rely on neutral tones and straight but gently rounded borders.

 Contemporary Garden Ideas